Dynamical Spin-Orbit-Based Spin Transistor: Conclusions

 We checked our analytical approximations by means of numerical calculations using Floquet theory which allows us to calculate time-periodic spin and charge currents within a Floquet scattering matrix formalism.
 We presented results and compared the different approaches both in the regimes of adiabatic ($\Omega \tau \ll 1$) and high-frequency ($\Omega \tau \ge 1$) driving.
-The major assumptions behind our analytical derivations are $k_{so} L \le \pi$ and $(k_{so} L) (\hbar \Omega) \le \epsilon_F$. { The latter bound implies that our approach is valid and facilitates quantum calculations in a frequency regime that extends far beyond the adiabatic limit, often assumed in analytical treatments.
+The major assumptions behind our analytical derivations are $k_{so} L \le \pi$ and $(k_{so} L) (\hbar \Omega) \le \epsilon_F$.

+The latter bound implies that our approach is valid and facilitates quantum calculations in a frequency regime that extends far beyond the adiabatic limit, often assumed in analytical treatments.

 The driving frequencies considered cover a broad window ranging, after rescaling, up to frequencies of about 1 THz.
 Our numerical simulations show furthermore that an AC spin current of several hundred nano-Amperes can be obtained in a $100$ nm 2DEG InAs system for driving frequencies of about 1 THz and a realistic Rashba coupling $0.8 \cdot10^{-11}$ eVm.
 This shows that an experimental realization of the dynamic spin transistor functionality proposed is in experimental reach.